Germany's Baerbock says Russia troop buildup 'hard not to take as a threat' | DW | 18.01.2022

 Speaking from Moscow, DW correspondent Emily Sherwin said that the Russian side would be "listening closely" and trying to get a feel for Germany's new foreign minister.

-"Baerbock has suggested reviving peace talks in the Normandy format, with Ukraine, Russia, France and Germany at the table," Sherwin said.

-From Moscow's perspective, however, "Germany and even Europe basically have nothing to do" with Russia demands on security, she added.
+From Moscow's perspective, however, "Germany and even Europe basically have nothing to do" with Russia demands on security, Sherwin said.

-"Russia has demanded that the US and NATO issue a written response on its demands, so it seems that Russia is only willing to talk to the US when it comes to these security demands and in a way, Europe is on the sidelines watching."
+"Russia has demanded that the US and NATO issue a written response on its demands, so it seems that Russia is only willing to talk to the US when it comes to these security demands and in a way, Europe is on the sidelines watching," she added.

 The US and NATO have made it clear that they are not willing to directly interfere into a military clash between Russia and Ukraine.
 Media reports indicate that the US and its European allies are now mulling sanctions against Russian banks in case of an attack on Ukraine, possibly cutting them off from the international SWIFT payment system.
 But such a move would also damage Western economies.